Makerita Urale: Documentary film director

 focused on the children of iconic political activists in New Zealand as well as landmark protest movements during the 1970s and 1980s.
 The documentary featured interviews with Māori activists Tame Iti, Māori Party Member of Parliament Hone Harawira and his wife, former NZ Green Party MP Sue Bradford, musician and Polynesian Panthers Minister of Culture Tigilau Ness, anti-apartheid leader John Minto.
 Hip-hop star Che Fu is the son of Ness, and he features as one of the children.
 Other works include freelancing for the television arts series The Living Room,The Gravy, a short experimental documentary The Other Day in Paradise as well as directing an AV installation in the permanent Pacific exhibition at the National Museum of New Zealand.
 Urale has produced numerous music videos including Reverse Resistance, Groovilation, Ko Wai Ka Hua and the underwater Sub-Cranium Feeling for King Kapisi, directed by her sister Sima.
-Filmed underwater, the music video won best busic video awards including Flying Fish, BFM and TVNZ Mai Time.
+Filmed underwater, the music video won best music video awards including Flying Fish, BFM and TVNZ Mai Time.
 In 2003, the video received an award from New Zealand On Air for contribution to music video making in New Zealand.

+Arts leader

+Since 2011 Urale has worked at Creative New Zealand, the arts funding and advocacy agency of the New Zealand Government.
+In 2023 she was in the role of Senior Manager Pacific Arts.

+In the 2024 New Year Honours, Urale was appointed a Member of the New Zealand Order of Merit, for services to Pacific arts.

+Personal life

+Urale has two brothers and three sisters, who also work in the arts and media.
+Urale's sister Sima Urale is a filmmaker and brother King Kapisi is a hip-hop artist.